wcko87/beatoraja-english-guide/Making-Charts.md

 2. Collaborate with a composer, and help to chart their song after they have keysounded it.
 3. Make a [Sabun](Downloading-Songs#downloading-songs-and-sabuns).
 This generally refers to an additional chart for an existing BMS song.

 Most charters make [sabuns](Downloading-Songs#downloading-songs-and-sabuns) (option 3).
+Basically, sabun charts are additional charts for an existing BMS song.
+They can be played by adding the sabun chart to the original song folder.

 To make a sabun, look for an existing BMS song and open up the song folder.
 Each .bms (or .bme, .bml, .pms, .bmson) file corresponds to a chart for the song.
 Make a copy of one of these files and give it your own title.
 - **Note:** Many composers include a "template" file for making sabuns.
 Look for a file with a strange extension (e.g. `._bms`, `.sabun`, `.bmssss` etc), or within a .zip or subfolder.
 These are usually blank template files meant to be used for sabun makers.
 An example is in the image below:

 ![template_file](https://user-images.githubusercontent.com/27341392/71384892-09614f00-25b2-11ea-8cbf-0bc1195c80cd.png)